calebfleming/pi_slash_commands/README.md

 Detach from your screen with `CTRL + A D`

 *A quick but very important note on this.
-If you're process dies (and it probably will at some point!), when you relaunch this command you will get a different forwarding URL and you will have to update your slash commands accordingly.*
+If your process dies (and it probably will at some point!), when you relaunch this command you will get a different forwarding URL and you will have to update your slash commands accordingly.*

 ## set up the http server to process incoming http requests
 Let's return to the home directory with `cd ~/.` and create an empty folder called `slackapp`.
 Create an `index.js` file inside this folder.
 I've included a reference file (copied and modified from the Slack tutorial) in this repo called `index.js`.